reduxjs/redux/packages/action-listener-middleware/README.md

 A standard RTK action creator that tells the middleware to dynamically add a new listener at runtime.
 It accepts exactly the same options as `middleware.addListener()`

 Dispatching this action returns an `unsubscribe()` callback from `dispatch`.
-It throws error if listener is not a function.

 ```js
 // Per above, provide `predicate` or any of the other comparison options